richardcheam/libmoon-enhanced/README.md

-This repo is an enchanced version of LibMOON library, solving bugs and
+This repo is an enchanced version of LibMOON library with bugs fixes and improvements.